MyCryptoHQ/support.mycrypto.com/src/content/wallet-ledger/how-to-use-your-ledger-with-mycrypto.md

 {
 "title"       : "How to use your Ledger Hardware Wallet with MyCrypto", "sort"        : "02",
-"category"    : "Accessing your Wallet",
+"category"    : "Ledger Wallet",
-"description"    : "Accessing your Wallet", "date_published" : "2018-04-18T08:00:00+08:00",
+"description"    : "Ledger Wallet",
+"date_published" : "2018-04-18T08:00:00+08:00",
 "date_modified"  : "2018-04-18T09:07:00+08:00"
 }